 Often times, people belong to community groups on Facebook.
 Scammers will join, pretending to be a part of said community.

 When a person will post asking for referrals for a good duct cleaning company, the scammer will take note of what companies are being recommended.

 They will then privately message the person asking for recommendations pretending to be from one of the recommended companies and book that customer in for an appointment.
 This duct cleaning scam happens more often than not.

 These are usually “intro prices” for 49.00 and the company comes out and sprays something in your vents, uses a shop VAC to clean the vents and then says they are finished.
 This does nothing.
 Avoid this.
 The purpose of this, is to get in front of you to upsell you to buy the full service which is usually more expensive then regular companies.
 Basically the cost of a 49 dollar coupon is you paying them to come and try and sell you a service, nothing more.

 What happens when a non-reputable company that is booked shows up to do the work.

 So how does the scam work if you have unknowingly booked a less than reputable company?

 - Oftentimes they won’t ask for a deposit to give a false sense of security.

 - Occasionally, they will come in using less that stellar machinery that equivalent to a glorified shop vacuum that merely pushes the dirt around giving the appearance of cleanliness.
-They will show you photos that are falsified before and after pictures of ‘your’ ducts but are, in reality, of someone else’s home.

 - Others will claim a fee upon arrival, but will continuously add up vent charges and the bill you are left with are much higher than the original quote.